UniversalDependencies/docs/treebanks/ha_northernautogramm/index.md

 </ul>

 <ul>
-<li>Out of the above, 2 lemmas occurred sometimes as PRON and sometimes as DET: su, wani</li>
+<li>Out of the above, 4 lemmas occurred sometimes as PRON and sometimes as DET: dukà, su, wani, wanèː</li>
 </ul>

 <ul>